 That Old Devil Moon and Il Mondo Era Vuoto

 Baldwin sang “That Old Devil Moon” from Finian’s Rainbow by Burton Lane and E. Y Harburg.
 Lazar asked Baldwin to explain the plot of Finian’s Rainbow, which she did in about 30 seconds.
-She then noted Lazar’s starring role in the Lincoln Center Production of Light in the Piazza as Fabrizio.
+She then noted Lazar’s starring role as Fabrizio in the Lincoln Center Production of Light in the Piazza.
 Lazar introduced the love song Il Mondo Era Vuoto by Adam Guettel (translated by Judith Blazer) and sang it in Italian to a grateful audience.

 There Once Was a Man

 Baldwin and Lazar spoke of the musical Cats at the Wintergarden, leading to Baldwin’s subsequent 30-second plot summation.